ubports/docs.ubports.com/about/process/issue-tracking.rst

 * **In Development**: A patch is in development.
 Usually means that a developer is assigned to the issue.
 * **Quality Assurance**: The patch is completed and has passed initial testing.
 The QA team will now review it and provide feedback.
 If problems are found, the issue is moved back to “Accepted”.
 * **Release Candidate**: The patch has passed QA and is ready for release.
 In case of deb-packages that are included in the system-image, the patch will be included in the next over-the-air update on the rc channel, and, if everything goes well, in the next release of the stable channel.
-* **None (removed from the project)**: If the isue is open and labeled "help wanted", community contributions are required to resolve the issue.
+* **None (removed from the project)**: If the issue is open and labeled "help wanted", community contributions are required to resolve the issue.
 If it's closed, that means that either a patch has been released on the stable channel (a comment on the issue should link to the patch) or the issue has been rejected (labeled “wontfix”).

 Labels
 ------